Spring Flower Potting Party

 Lately I have been dreaming of all things spring.
 I get giddy when I see flowers for sale outside the grocery store.
 I slow down when I drive past a tree in bloom in our neighborhood.
 Spring comes early here in Texas, and I am soaking up every sign of it that I can!
 So when Glade asked me to create a playful party inspired by their new Poppy Groove candle, I knew exactly what I wanted to do – a spring potting party for my girlfriends!

-Since the weather has been chilly here lately, I decided play it safe and hold the party indoors by setting up this pretty serving cart from hayneedle.com with all the supplies next to our kitchen table.
+Since the weather has been chilly here lately, I decided play it safe and hold the party indoors by setting up this serving cart with all the supplies next to our kitchen table.

 I found these cute little pots at Dollar Tree (only a $1 each) and added a seed packet for guests to take home.
 I filled a jar with dirt and a small shovel, added some pebbles to the bottom of the pots, and set out a selection of pretty flowers for my guests to choose from.